analogdevicesinc/codefusion-studio/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report a problem with CodeFusion Studio
+about: Report a problem with the VS Code extensions
 title: ""
 labels: "bug"
 assignees: ""